Green coasts for Western Madagascar

 -

-Together with local communities, we develop ways to use natural resources sustainably to support livelihoods and protect ecosystems. - photo: haddadToni
+Together with local communities, we developed ways to use natural resources sustainably to support livelihoods and protect ecosystems. - photo: haddadToni

 -